-- A. If it is determined by the counselor/teacher during the first half of the year that a course was inappropriate for a student's needs or abilities, it can be dropped.
-In this case, the record should show dropped.
+- A. If it is determined by the counselor/teacher during the first half of the year that a course was inappropriate for a student's needs or abilities, it can be dropped after review by a principal.
+In this case, the record should show a drop.
 No course is dropped without permission. - B. Generally, no course can be taken a second time for credit.
 A principal may review exceptions. - C. Except under extenuating circumstances, a student who drops a course will receive an "F" for the course. - D. No student may drop a course without having received permission in writing from a principal and parent/guardian. - E. Credit will not be granted unless a course is completed.